arunraj6/git-advanced-commands/README.md

 git `amend` commands can rewrite the history by updating the previous commits details like the message, adding or removing a file, changing a part of the code.

-    git commit —amend -m "updated message here"
+    git commit --amend -m "updated message here"

 The above command will change the commit message of the most recent commit.
-Also, it will take the present changes from the stage area if any, and add them to this amend commit.
+Also, it will take the present changes from the stage area if any, and add them to this new amend commit.

 All the amend original commits are called <b>unreachable</b> and will not be a part of any branch history.